IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/getting-started/additional-resources.md

 title: Additional Resources
 ---

-TomTom IndiGO is written in Kotlin for the Android platform.
+TomTom Digital Cockpit is written in Kotlin for the Android platform.
 If either of these are new or relatively new to you, please find some resources here that will explain them further.
 There is also a _Java to Kotlin_ resource, in case you _are_ familiar with Java but not with Kotlin.